OliverHennhoefer/quant/README.md

 # Scraping Company Data and other Business Indicators

-This project heavily relies on data provided by [gurufocus.com](https://www.gurufocus.com/new_index/) 📊 Fill documentation has yet to be provided.
+This project heavily relies on data provided by [gurufocus.com](https://www.gurufocus.com/new_index/) 📊 <br>
+Full documentation has yet to be provided.

 ```r
 df <- data.frame("Symbol" = c("AAPL", "MSFT", "BABA"))